trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/docs/deploy-tutorial.md

 2. Deploy Serverless project.

-    This cloudone plugin requires some dependencies from the serverless plugin ecosystem, like `serverless-google-cloudfunctions` before we can deploy this project.
+    This cloudone plugin requires some dependencies from the serverless plugin ecosystem, for example `serverless-google-cloudfunctions`, before you can deploy this project.

     - Install serverless dependencies